 One + One = One Better

-This AU Park DC home had a tiny galley kitchen and a tiny breakfast room.
-Neither of them worked satisfactorily.
-Our interior designer combined the two under functioning rooms to make one high performance family kitchen.
+This Arlington Virginia kitchen remodeling project began with a tiny galley kitchen and a tiny breakfast room.
+Neither of them worked satisfactorily for the homeowners.
+Our custom kitchen design called for combining these two under functioning rooms to make one high performance family kitchen.

 Take Down the Wall